-While companies are increasingly focusing on social media marketing, social media commerce still lags behind other parts of the world.
+While companies are increasingly focusing on social media marketing, social media commerce lags behind other parts of the world.
 According to Hootsuite‘s 2019 Social Media Trends Report, 70 percent of Generation Zers in China buy directly from social.
-Hootsuite believes 2019 will be the year shoppers make a greater leap from social to the checkout page.
+Hootsuite believes 2019 will be the year that shoppers make a greater leap from social to the checkout page.

-- Pinterest introduced Buyable Pins back in 2015 and now sees 55 percent of its users actively shopping for products on the site.
+- Pinterest introduced Buyable Pins in 2015 and now sees 55 percent of its users actively shopping for products on the site.

 - Facebook’s marketplace has a much smoother process of selling and listing items on social media and now is used in 70 countries by more than 800 million people.

 - Instagram now has shoppable posts where users can go from discovery to checkout without leaving the app.

 If you’re a retail site, you want a piece of this pie.
 And that means getting even more comfortable with video.
 Pictures are great and text is standard.
 But videos showing off the product or service, plus video testimonials — now you’ve really caught the attention of shoppers.